jhnnyk/lukes-nuxt-site/content/projects/occulinaryclub.md

 We ended up creating a crypit ARG with a weird spooky mystery.
 Unfortunately, our project turned out to be way too crypitic for anybody to make sense of.
 I should probably edit it with some hints so it's at least playable...

-Well, if you enjoy strange crypitic games with puzzles that are hard in all of the least fun ways, perhaps you'll get a kick our game.
+Well, if you enjoy strange crypitic games with puzzles that are hard in all of the least fun ways, perhaps you'll get a kick out of our game.

 Check out the link to the itch.io page!